a-n-t-h-o-n-y/TermOx/docs/manual/size-policy.md

 multiple Widgets within the same layout have this enabled, the last Widget in the layout with this enabled is the one to shrink.

-### Passive

-`void passive(bool enable)`

-If a Layout enables this, then it will set the sum of its children's Size Policy hints as its own fixed size.
-This assumes that all children have a fixed Size Policy.

 ## Pipe Methods

 ### Width